informalsystems/quint/doc/adr004-effect-system.md

 ## Summary

 Reasoning about state changes in a system is difficult.
-It is even tricky to try to automate analysis of the aggregate state updates and reads that are specified by a set of operators.
-We would like to have an elegant way of ensuring specifications are valid before we hand them to the model checker, and a way of providing users with clear feedback on when they are making invalid updates (or failing to make required updates).

-This is the proposal of a simple read & update effect system for Quint, with two
+Automating analysis of the aggregate state updates and reads specified by operators is tricky.
+To ensure specifications are valid before they are handed to the model checker and to provide users with clear feedback on invalid updates or failures to make required updates, we propose a simple read & update effect system for Quint.
-objectives:
+This system has two objectives:

-1. Check that Quint modes are respected regarding their effects,
+1. Check that Quint modes are respected regarding their effects.
 2. Check that each variable is updated exactly once at `next`.

 ## Context

-Towards being more explicit about different components of a specification, each Quint definition has a mode.
+We want to be more explicit about different components of a specification.
+For this reason, each Quint definition has a mode.
 Because there's also the possibility of higher order operators, we thought it would be wise to define modes in terms of effects in a system that is independent of the type system and much simpler.
-With a read & update effect system, we can also check whether a composition of actions in `next` is enough to define updates to all variables and ensure that is not re-defining any variable.
+With a read & update effect system, we can also check whether a composition of actions in `next` is enough to define updates to all variables and ensure that no variable is redefined.

 ## Options